-Most adult summer/fall-run Chinook salmon enter the Columbia River from late May to early July and pass the Mid-Columbia River dams from late June through October, after spending 3 or 4 years in the ocean.
-Although these two groups of fish are considered part of the same Evolutionarily Significant Unit (ESU) and are characterized as ocean-type fish, they spawn in different areas of the basin.
-Fall-run Chinook salmon are known to spawn in the tailraces of Priest Rapids, Wanapum, Chelan Falls, Wells and Chief Joseph dams, and possibly below Rocky Reach and Rock Island dams.
+Most adult summer/fall-run chinook salmon enter the Columbia River from late May to early July and pass the Mid-Columbia River dams from late June through October, after spending 3 or 4 years in the ocean.
+Although these two groups of fish are considered part of the same Evolutionarily Significant Unit, and are characterized as ocean-type fish, they spawn in different areas of the basin.
+Fall-run Chinook salmon are also known to spawn in the tailraces of Priest Rapids, Wanapum, Chelan Falls, Wells, and Chief Joseph dams, and possibly below Rocky Reach and Rock Island dams.
 Fall-run Chinook salmon spawning also occurs in the Priest Rapids reservoir, Rock Island reservoir, Rocky Reach reservoir, and upstream of Wells Dam, where suitable water velocities and substrate conditions occur.
 However, the extent and magnitude of this spawning activity is unknown.
 Juveniles emerge in April and May and move downstream within a few days to a few weeks.
-Summer/fall Chinook juveniles, termed, ocean-type juveniles; generally migrate to the ocean as age-0 subyearlings in late summer and early fall months, passing the Mid-Columbia River dams between June and August.
-The Columbia River is designated as critical habitat for Chinook salmon by the NMFS.
+Ocean-type fish generally migrate to the ocean as age-0 subyearlings in late summer and early fall months, passing the Mid-Columbia River dams between June and August.
+The Columbia River is designated as critical habitat for Chinook salmon by the USFWS.